TacTix

 TacTix is a two-player strategy game invented by Piet Hein, a poet well known for dabbling in math and science, best known for his game Hex.

 TacTix is essentially a two-dimension version of Nim; players alternate moves, removing one or more tokens in a single row or column until the last one is removed.
 At the time of its founding, TacTix was played on a 6x6 board, but is now usually played on a 4x4 board.

-The game can be played in its misere and non-misere forms.
-The strategies listed here render the non-misere gameplay trivial.
+The game can be played in both its misere and non-misere forms.
+The strategies outlined here make the non-misere variant of the game straightforward.
 The game is often used as a programming exercise, and many versions are available on the web as Java applets.

 Game play

 TacTix is played on a NxN grid of squares, where N was initially 6, but has more commonly been played as 4.

 Players alternate removing pieces a selected row or column, as many contiguous pieces as desired.
 For instance, in a 6x6 game, a player might remove pieces one through four on the first row.
 They cannot remove only the first and third pieces, these are not contiguous.

 Players alternate doing this until the last piece is removed.
 The player who takes the last piece loses in the misère play convention, or wins in the non-misère version.